danymat/Obsidian-Markdown-Parser/README.md

 # Obsidian Extractor (obsd_extract)

-This script will create a zip of your vault, from the options you specified in.
+This script will create a zip of your vault, depending on the options you select.

+Made by Daniel Mathiot.

 ## Motives